halilakinnn/halilakinnn/README.md

 - 👋 Hi, I’m @halilakinnn
 - 👀 I’m interested in ..
 - 🌱 I’m currently learning ...
-Python,Sql
+Python,C#,Node JS,Javascript
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...
 Instagram @halilofficaall